SolastaMods/SolastaUnfinishedBusiness/Documentation/Spells.md

 **[Paladin]**

-Your next hit deals additional 1d6 psychic damage.
-If target fails WIS saving throw its mind explodes in pain, and it becomes frightened.
+The next time you hit with a melee weapon attack during this spell's duration, your attack deals an extra 1d6 psychic damage.
+Additionally, if the target is a creature, it must make a Wisdom saving throw or be frightened of you until the spell ends.
+As an action, the creature can make a Wisdom check against your spell save DC to steel its resolve and end this spell.

 # 108. - *Zephyr Strike* © (V) level 1 Transmutation [Concentration] [UB]